colemanserious/ozoneplatform/README.md

    using requirejs, the project is using version 0.5.8.
 The next stable build, 0.6 is expected soon at which time the project will migrate to that.

-9. On Windows machines, add the PHANTOMJS_BIN environment variable to point to where PhantomJS was installed. e.g.  PHANTOMJS_BIN=%APPDATA%\npm\node_modules\phantomjs\lib\phantom\phantomjs.exe (this is where npm will install it on Windows)

-	Note that the path to PhantomJS cannot have spaces in it.
-If you are on Windows XP, Npm will insist on installing it in a path with spaces, and you must manually download PhantomJS off the internet and install it yourself.

 Building
 --------
 1. Run `mvn clean install` from the root folder
-2. To skip client side tests, you can also run either `mvn clean install -DskipClientTests` or `mvn clean install -P !testacular`.
-3. To run integration tests enable the ci, continuous integration, profile `mvn clean install -P ci`.
+2. To run integration tests enable the ci, continuous integration, profile `mvn clean install -P ci`.
 By default integration tests are not run
+3. To skip client side tests, you can also run either `mvn clean install -DskipClientTests` or `mvn clean install -P !testacular`.
-4. By default, tests are run against PhantomJS.
+4. By default, tests are run against Firefox.
 If you like to run tests against other browsers, you can optionally pass them as maven properties.
        Example: `mvn clean install -Dbrowsers=Chrome,Safari`

 Running